-Table 4 reveals that event signage was regarded as the most important method (61.5%) for building the association and links between the sponsored event and the sponsor's brand.
+Table 5 reveals that event signage was regarded as the most important method (61.5%) for building the association and links between the sponsored event and the sponsor's brand.
 Official event sponsorship and company /brand logo on poster came next (53.8%).
-Event title sponsorship was considered as less important (31.8%).
-A finding in Table 5 indicates that the event sponsorship was integrated into the marketing mix by combining it with other marketing tools: from advertising and sales promotion (38.5%) to packaging and PR (23.1%).
+Event title sponsorship was considered as less important (31.8 %).
+Findings in Table 6 indicate that the event sponsorship was integrated into the marketing mix by combining it with other communication tools: from advertising and sales promotion (38.5%) to packaging and PR (23.1%).
 The ratio of the expenditure for the event sponsorship and sponsorship-linked marketing shows that the spending on the latter was quite low.
 Only one company had a ratio of 1:2, five companies spending 1:1 and below.
-The two most important objectives in sponsored events were reported as enhancing brand awareness (88.9%) and reinforcing brand image (55.6%), followed by brand positioning (44.4%) and providing platform to increase sales and market share (44.4%).
-Forging links with opinion leaders and strengthening corporate image through PR were also viewed as important objectives.